kasperjunge/copcon/README.md

 ## Report Format

-Copcon generates a report in the following format:
+Copcon generates a report structured into two main sections:

+1. **Directory Structure**: A tree-like representation of your project's directories and files.
+2. **File Contents**: The contents of each file, with binary files indicated appropriately.

+### Example Report:

 ```
 Directory Structure: